dimme/driveits/README.md

 * D. Vlastaras, D. Leston:
 Improved Traffic Safety by Wireless Vehicular Communication, Lund University, Sweden, 2013-06-17.

-Hardware is available for purchase at http://cryodev.com if you cannot produce it yourself.

 Everything is released under the GPLv3 license.
 For any commercial purposes please contact dimitrios@NOSPAM@cryodev.se